christophergandrud/Introduction_to_Statistics_and_Data_Analysis_Yonsei/README.md

 Where can we find quality social science data?
 How do we get this into **R** so we can start analysing it?

 ### Week 4: Replication!
 How to document your work so that others can reproduce it.
-Why reproducibility is so important in social science.
+Why reproducibility is so important in general and in the social sciences in particular.

 > King, Gary.
 1995.
 “Replication, Replication.”
 PS: Political Science and Politics 28(3): 444–452.